Steven Holl Architects: Design Excellence and Green Innovation

 Steven Holl Architects has been recognized with architecture's most prestigious awards and prizes.
 Most recently, Steven Holl Architects' Daeyang Gallery and House won a 2013 AIA NY Honor Award, and the Sliced Porosity Block received an AIA NY Merit Award.
 In 2012, the Daeyang Gallery and House was awarded an Annual Design Review Award and an Emirates Glass LEAF Award.
 The Cite de l'Ocean et du Surf received a 2011 Emirates Glass LEAF Award, and the Horizontal Skyscraper won a 2011 AIA National Honor Award.
 The Knut Hamsun Center received a 2010 AIA NY Honor Award, and the Herning Museum of Contemporary Art received a 2010 RIBA International award.
 Linked Hybrid was named Best Tall Building Overall 2009 by the CTBUH, and received the AIA NY 2008 Honor Award.
 Steven Holl Architects was also awarded the AIA 2008 Institute Honor Award and a Leaf New Built Award 2007 for The Nelson-Atkins Museum of Art (Kansas City).

 Steven Holl is a tenured faculty member at Columbia University where he has taught since 1981.
 In July 2001 Time Magazine named Steven Holl as America's Best Architect, for 'buildings that satisfy the spirit as well as the eye.'
-Most recently, Steven Holl was awarded the 2012 AIA Gold Medal and the 2010 Jencks Award of the RIBA.
+Most recently, Steven Holl was awarded the 2014 Praemium Imperiale Award, the 2012 AIA Gold Medal and the 2010 Jencks Award of the RIBA.
 Other awards include the first ever Arts Award of the BBVA Foundation Frontiers of Knowledge Awards (2008), Honorary Fellow of the Royal Institute of British Architects (2003), the Smithsonian Institute's Cooper Hewitt National Design Award in Architecture (2002), the French Grande Medaille d'Or (2001), the prestigious Alvar Aalto Medal (1998), the Arnold W. Brunner Prize in Architecture from the American Academy of Arts and Letters, and the New York American Institute of Architects Medal of Honor (1997).